containers/podman/docs/podman-run.1.md

 - `always`                   : Restart containers when they exit, regardless of status, retrying indefinitely

 Please note that restart will not restart containers after a system reboot.
-This this functionality is required in your environment, you can invoke Podman from a systemd unit file, or create an init script for whichever init system is in use.
+If this functionality is required in your environment, you can invoke Podman from a systemd unit file, or create an init script for whichever init system is in use.
 To generate systemd unit files, please see *podman generate systemd*

 **--rm**=*true*|*false*